emanueledepaola/snake-autoplay/README.md

 - [GitHub Codespace setup](#github-codespace-setup)
 - [Docker setup](#docker-setup)

-If interested in understanding what's happening under the hood: in a few words, a containerized dev environment is instantiated in both cases (here below &ndash; locally, with Docker or in the cloud, on GitHub).
-From there, all the fundamental tools we need to develop (i.e. an IDE and the CLI), are accessible from the browser itself.
+If interested in understanding what's happening under the hood: in a few words, a containerized dev environment is instantiated in both cases (here below &ndash; locally, with Docker or in the cloud, with GitHub).
+There, every tool we need to develop (an IDE and the CLI) is accessible from the browser itself.

-What was missing was in principle just a GUI to to render `pygame` graphics.
+What we miss is just a GUI to to render `pygame` graphics.

 To overcome this issue, fortunately thanks to the `pygbag` module, we can access the game as a webapp on a browser-based GUI.
 More info on this package at the following links:
 - [Python Package](https://pypi.org/project/pygbag/)